Nathan Aké: Manchester City

-On 5 August 2020, Aké signed for Manchester City, on a five-year deal.

-Aké started and debuted in City's first game of the season on 21 September, winning 3–1 against Wolverhampton Wanderers away from home in the Premier League.
+On 5 August 2020, Aké signed for Manchester City on a five-year contract for £41 million.
+He started and debuted in City's first game of the season on 21 September, winning 3–1 against Wolverhampton Wanderers away from home in the Premier League.
 On 27 September 2020, he scored his first goal for City in a 2–5 home defeat against Leicester City.
 On 3 November 2020, Aké made his Champions League debut for City in a 3–0 home win over Olympiacos in the group stage.

 Aké scored his first Champions League goal on 15 September 2021 in a 6–3 win against RB Leipzig.
-He revealed afterwards that his father, who had been terminally ill, had died shortly after the goal.
+He revealed afterwards that his father, who had been terminally ill, had died shortly after the time he scored.

+On 10 June 2023, he was selected in the starting line-up for Manchester City in the Champions League final against Inter Milan, which his club won 1–0 to complete their continental treble.
+A month later, on 29 July, he extended his contract until 2027.

+On 28 September 2023, Aké captained Manchester City for the first time in a 0–1 defeat against Newcastle United in the third round of the EFL Cup.

+On 26 January 2024, Aké became Manchester City's first player in history to score at the Tottenham Hotspur Stadium, in a 1–0 fourth round victory over Tottenham Hotspur in the FA Cup.

 International career

 Aké has represented the Netherlands at every youth level since his under-15 debut in 2009, making 54 appearances in total.
-He has captained both the U17 and the U19 teams.
-Aké was selected into both squads that won the UEFA European Under-17 Championships in 2011 and 2012 in Serbia and in Slovenia, respectively.
+He was a member of the squads that won the UEFA European Under-17 Championship in 2011 and 2012.

 Aké was also eligible to represent the Ivory Coast through his father Moise.

-Aké made his senior international debut in 2017 in a friendly against Morocco, who were beaten 1–2 by the Netherlands.
+On 31 May 2017, he made his senior international debut in a friendly match against Morocco, who were beaten 1–2 by the Netherlands.
+He scored his first goal in a 1–1 draw with Italy on 4 June 2018.
+Aké was a member of the Netherlands squad for UEFA Euro 2020, appearing twice as a substitute in group matches against Ukraine and Austria.

+Aké started all five matches for the Netherlands at the 2022 FIFA World Cup as they reached the quarter-finals, where they were knocked out by eventual winner Argentina in a penalty shootout.
+In June 2023, he was part of the Netherlands' squad for the 2023 UEFA Nations League Finals, where he started at left back against both Croatia in the semi-final and Italy in the third place play-off.
+On 29 May 2024, Aké was named in the Netherlands' squad for UEFA Euro 2024.